M66B/FairEmail/docs/FAQ-bs-rBA.md

 The error *...
 Host is unresolved ...*, *...
 Unable to resolve host ...* or *...
 No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

 The error *...
-Software causó fin de conexión ...* significa que el servidor de correo o algo entre FairEmail y el servidor de correo terminó activamente una conexión existente.
-Esto puede suceder, por ejemplo, cuando la conectividad se perdió abruptamente.
-Un ejemplo típico es activar el modo avión.
+Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
+This can for example happen when connectivity was abruptly lost.
+A typical example is turning on flight mode.

-Los errores *...
-BYE Cerrando sesión ...*, *...
-Conexión rechazada...* significa que el servidor de correo electrónico o algo entre el servidor de correo y la aplicación, como un cortafuegos, rechazó activamente la conexión existente.
+The errors *...
+BYE Logging out ...*, *...
+Connection reset ...* mean that the email server or something between the email server and the app, for example a router or a firewall (app), actively terminated an existing connection.

-El error *...
-Conexión cerrada por el par ...* podría ser causada por un servidor de Exchange no actualizado, vea [aquí](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) para más información.
+The error *...
+Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

-Los errores *...
-Error de lectura ...*, *...
-Error de escritura ...*, *...
-Tiempo de lectura agotado ...*, *...
-Conexión rota...* significa que el servidor de correo electrónico ya no responde o que la conexión a internet es mala.
+The errors *...
+Read error ...*, *...
+Write error ...*, *...
+Read timed out ...*, *...
+Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

 <a name="connectiondropped"></a>
-El error *...
+The error *...
 Connection dropped by server? ...* means that the email server unexpectedly terminated the connection.
 This sometimes happen when there were too many connections in a too short time or when a wrong password was used for too many times.
 In this case, please make sure your password is correct and disable receiving in the receive settings for about 30 minutes and try again.
 If needed, see [this FAQ](#user-content-faq23) about how you can reduce the number of connections.

 The error *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.